 Perel: Look.
 This what I just told you, goes for both.
 Traditionally, we have arranged it very neatly.
 First of all, let’s be very clear: Men, practically, throughout history had a license to cheat — you know.
 And they had all kinds of theories that came to justify that they are natural roamers, you know.
 So we have all these evolutionary theories and biological theories to explain why men are not by nature monogamous, whereas women are these domesticated creatures.
 (Skavlan nods.)
 We don’t know what women would do if they were given the permission to do the same without the consequences that they face, which are very different than the one of men.
 What we know is that men and women lie — men lie by exaggerating and by boasting and by inflating, and women lie by denying and by minimizing because that is what is expected from them, culturally, worldwide.
 (Skavlan nods.
 Audience oohs and there is a smattering of applause.
 Perel smiles.
 The applause intensifies.
 There’s a second or two of unintelligible murmuring by Skavlan or Stormare.)
 I didn’t think I would be clapped, but (laughs).

 Her expertise has limits, obviously.
 My husband wasn’t boastful; he was a real “trickle truth” operator who tried to deny, deny, deny and then minimize, minimize, minimize.
-He has only admitted to the most inescapable of truths about his affair of nearly four years.
+He has only admitted to the most inescapable of truths about his four-year affair.